tramitit/guides/en/hungary/pension_application.md

 ---
-title: "Pension application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: "Pension application in Hungary guide"
-description: "A step-by-step guide to applying for a pension in Hungary."
+- Hungary
+date: '2024-06-07'
+description: Learn the official procedures, required documents, and get help from professionals to apply for your pension in Hungary.
+Plan ahead for a smooth process.
 draft: false
+meta_title: Comprehensive Guide to Applying for Pension in Hungary
+title: Comprehensive Guide to Applying for Pension in Hungary
-translationKey: "hungary-pension_application"
+translationKey: hungary-pension_application
 ---

 ## Description
 ### What is it?